đźź© Friday evening: immerse yourself in the Strasbourg Christmas market (Friday evening)

 View of the Colmar Christmas market / Photo chosen by monsieurdefrance.com: Xantana via depositphotos.Com

-Arrive in Colmar at 6pm for a fairytale immersion.
-The town is home to five different markets, each with its own atmosphere:
+Arriving in Colmar at around 6pm, you enter a living postcard.
+The town is home to five Christmas markets, each with its own personality:

 -